-The renovated Gretna library will make us of the entire 6,372 square foot building and its open, level site between Gretna High School and Gretna Middle School.
-It will offer a meeting room, small group/study room, a STEAM/program room, additional computers, lots more seating, a new teen space, and expanded adult and children’s reading areas.
+The renovated Gretna library will make use of the entire 6,372 square foot building and its open, level site between Gretna High School and Gretna Middle School.
+It will offer a meeting room, a STEAM/program room, additional computers, more seating, a new teen space, and expanded adult and children’s reading areas.
 Bookshelf heights will be lower than the current shelves, making books more accessible and improving the look and security of the library.
 There will be more space for more books, audiobooks, large print books, and videos.
-The restroom facilities will be renovated to install hands-free toilets and faucets.
 A new exterior doorway will lead from the children’s reading area onto a 3,000 square foot outdoor patio space for programs and reading.
 The patio space will also provide seating for patrons to use while accessing the library’s free WiFi even when the library is closed.
 A digital sign will keep the public informed about library hours, services, and upcoming programs.

 Location for our new patio space.

 The cost of the new furnishings, fixtures, and features is estimated at $500,000 (interior furnishings $392,000; digital sign $25,000; and original small outdoor patio at $80,000).
 The PPL Foundation is seeking contributions from the public as well as grants to cover the costs.
-They will also be creating a ‘named brick’ opportunity in the reading garden patio for contributors to create a lasting memorial to honor the readers in their lives.

 If you would like to make a contribution by check, please mail to:

 P.O.
 Box 814

 Chatham, VA 24531

 If you would like to discuss a naming opportunity for contributions in excess of $10,000, please contact Lisa Tuite, Library Director, at (434) 432-3271, or any member of the PPL Foundation Board:

 Mary Wertz, President